-Throughout the divorce process, many parents strive to shield their children from any divorce-related conflict.
-As adults, you feel that it’s unfair to put your children in the middle of adult problems.
-This is sometimes difficult when it comes to receiving court-ordered child support.
+Many parents strive to shield their children from any divorce-related conflict throughout the divorce process.
+As adults, you feel it's unfair to put your children in the middle of adult problems.
+Unfortunately, this is sometimes difficult when it comes to receiving court-ordered child support.

 Can I Get Child Support If The Father Is Unemployed?

-Just because your co-parent chooses not to work doesn’t mean that they don’t have to pay child support because there’s no income to calculate payments from.
-Colorado courts will factor in a parent’s potential to earn income instead.
+Just because your co-parent chooses not to work doesn't mean they don't have to pay child support because there's no income to calculate payments.
+Colorado courts will factor in a parent's potential to earn revenue instead.
 The only exceptions to this law are incarceration and their being physically or mentally unable to work.

 There are only a few acceptable reasons for someone not to pay child support in the eyes of the law.